Mikhail-Mks/Virtual-reality-games-analysis/README.md

 ## Results
 - Summary of key findings
-- Visualizations and charts to represent data
+- Visualizations and charts to represent data and insights

 ## Discussion
 - Interpretation of results